 Important: We strongly recommend doing all of the following steps in a virtual environment.
-You ought to know how to create, activate and dispose of virtual environments using venv.
+You ought to know how to create, activate and dispose of virtual environments using virtualenv.
 If you don't, you can use the steps below to get started, but you are advised to take a few minutes to learn the basics of using virtualenv before proceeding further.

 '''

-python3 -m venv venv # create a virtualenv

-source venv/bin/activate # activate it
+virtualenv django-cms-site # create a virtualenv source django-cms-site/bin/activate # activate it

 '''